Hook, Line, and Axe

 Creative Elements and Story

-How It Went / Results
+How It Went / Results / What I Learned

 - Successful product launch on Steam, a public platform, with 132 million monthly users and 69 million daily active users